Mintbase/Grants-Program/applications/plip.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website, the Substrate Builder's Program, as well as a networking meeting with the Acala team.
+**How did you hear about the Grants Program?** Mintbase Website, the Substrate Builder's Program, as well as a networking meeting with the Acala team.

 **Previous Funding and Support**